cristobers/tidal_discord_rich_presence/README.md

 5. If TIDAL is currently playing music, pause it and wait for ~4 seconds, TIDAL should then be found by the executable and should start sending rich presence information to Discord.

+### Running on startup

+1. Do steps 1-3 from the section above
+2. Create a shortcut for `tidal_richpresence.exe`, place this within the Windows Start-up folder
+3. Edit the shortcuts target (Right click, Properties) to look something like this:
+<PATH WHERE EXE LIVES> <PATH TO tidal_richpresence.exe>
+4. It's probably good to also have Discord auto launch